powsybl/powsybl-core/docs/grid_features/network_modifications.md

 substations.
 The builder takes the ID of the substation as input.

+Class: `RemoveSubstation`

 ### Moving a network element

 #### MoveFeederBay
 This class is used to move feeder bays of connectables (except `BusOrBusBarSection` connectables) from one place to another within a network.

-This class allows to move a feeder bay from one busbar section to another within the network.
+This class allows moving a feeder bay from one busbar section to another within the network.
 The builder should be used to create any instance of this class.
 It takes as input:

 - The ID of the connectable whose feeder bay will be moved (`connectableId`).
 Note that `BusOrBusBarSection` connectables are not accepted.